 Request to speak at a meeting

-A representative of a group or committee (deputation or delegation) can request to speak to an item of Council business (being items listed within Responsible Authority Decisions, Planning Authority Decisions and Council Decisions) on the Council meeting agenda.
+An individual, or a representative of a group or committee (deputation), can request to speak to an item of Council business (being items listed within Responsible Authority Decisions, Planning Authority Decisions and Council Decisions) on the Council meeting agenda.

 The request to speak must be received 24 hours prior to the meeting.